DataDog/hiring-engineers/answers.md

 The fake_work call replaces any db queries that would be done there.
 I only really had querying done on the main questions index page but to make more interesting graphs I basically faked out metrics so I could have more data.
 After the first time loading the page my computer would cache most of the data cause there to be a hug spike in the beginning but then basically flat-line.
 I had never used the load test tools so maybe they would have produced meaningful results, but for the sake of time I decided to focus on Datadog api and I didn't really look into those tools.

 #####Why do the graphs lookspiky?
-The times calculated and saved as duration are all erratic, when That info gets saved as a metric and sent to Datadog, connecting those points make the graphs spiky.
+The times calculated and saved as duration are all erratic.
+When that info gets saved as a metric and sent to Datadog, connecting those points make the graphs spiky.

 #Question 5
 I ran into some difficulty with this challenge.
 I ran into some problems when creating and writing to the yaml file needed as a prerequisite.
 There was some strange permissions errors which I had seen once before.
 Because of that I wasn't able to get the code running. and create a dashboard.
 The python code I wrote is not much different than the code given in the resource for agent checks.